kmturley/reporting-tool/README.md

 ## Contact

-For more information please contact kim@bynd.com
+For more information please contact kmturley